 The untrammelled, explosive attitude to entrepreneurship behind such visual chaos will definitely spark your imagination.
 Everywhere you’ll go, you’ll find new ideas, creative energy and an infectious sense of overriding ambition.
 As the song goes: “Now you’re in New York, concrete jungle where dreams are made of... these streets will make you feel brand new.”
 And they really will.

-Despite being packed with an overwhelming number of bars, restaurants, clubs, theatres, museums, art galleries and tourist attractions, it’s surprisingly easy to get around, being based on a grid system that takes about two minutes to pick up.
+Despite being packed with an overwhelming number of bars, restaurants, clubs, theatres, museums, art galleries and tourist attractions, it’s surprisingly easy to get around, is based on a grid system that takes about two minutes to pick up.
 If you have the time and energy, you can walk everywhere in the central borough of Manhattan, and there are good and cheap public transport links to neighbouring Brooklyn, Queens, the Bronx and Staten Island.

 There’s so much going on, though, that it can be a little overwhelming.
 So – as I work at Shillington over on Madison Avenue – I'll attempt to offer some local knowledge and a few pointers to get you started.

 It won’t surprise you to know that New York is not short of creative agencies.
 Since the Mad Men era, the cultural and commercial capital of the USA has been one location every creative company wants offices in.
 And nothing has changed in recent years; quite the reverse.